MAHDI-Imen/M-M/logs.md

 - [x] Results of A: results just on validation
 - [ ] https://einops.rocks/1-einops-basics/ for the reshape
 - [ ] Try Padding 1 instead of True
+- [ ] Early stopping
+- [x] Visualize a slice before and after intensenty cropping

+Notes:
+* There are artifacts in the volumes that might make percentile results different for different vendors.

 #### Wednesday